mparsley1/eo-docs/README.md

 Data cubes provide convenient access to a time series of satellite images, allowing computations across the time dimension, with raster alignment issues handled out of the box.
 These datacubes are returned as [Xarray](https://docs.xarray.dev/en/stable/) objects.
-Xarray is a very powerful library for handling these multidimensional arrays.
+Xarray is a powerful library for handling multidimensional arrays.
 Xarray labels the dimensions and provides a convenient interface to select and apply operations to the data.
-These operations can be applied to large datasets using multiple cores, using Dask.
+With Xarray, these operations can be applied to large datasets using multiple cores, using Dask.

 The Ansible Playbook, used to provision the VMs, installs Juypter Lab on the development server and also configures the VM so that xcube can be used in the Jupyter notebooks